Birth Control: Forms, Options, Risks & Effectiveness, Information, Types

 Barrier methods prevent the sperm from reaching the egg.
 Some of the commonly used barrier methods are:

-• Birth Control Pills; Taken orally daily, the tablets inhibit ovulation, and birth control pills can also affect an individual to regulate their menstrual cycle and eliminate painful menstruation cramps.
+• Birth Control Pills: Taken orally daily, the tablets inhibit ovulation, and birth control pills can also help a female to regulate their menstrual cycle and eliminate painful menstruation cramps.

 • Injections: The hormonal shot is injected every three months, and it serves to prevent ovulation.